recursivetree/seat-inventory/documentation/seat-inventory.md

 This is a guide on how to get started with seat-inventory.

 ### Installation
 The first step is to install seat-inventory.
 You can follow the normal steps to install seat plugins, as described [here](https://eveseat.github.io/docs/community_packages/).
 The package name is `recursivetree/seat-inventory`

 ### Configuration
+You need to configure seat-inventory before you can use it.
+There are two steps:

+1. Setting up permissions
+2. Setting up seat-inventory

 #### Permissions
+seat-inventory provides two permissions: edit and view.
+A description of what they do is below.
-You can configure edit and view access over normal seat permissions under *Settings/Access Management*
+You can configure the permissions over the normal seat permission system under *Settings/Access Management*

-##### View Inventory
+##### Permission View Inventory
 Allows you to view the seat-inventory pages and the data on this page.
 As of right now, the UI still shows all buttons as if you have edit permissions, but it fails as soon as you press submit.

-##### Edit Inventory
+##### Permission Edit Inventory
-Allows you to change the configuration and everything else which is persisted on the server.
+Allows you to change the configuration, create stocks and group, or generally anything that is permanently stored on the server.

 #### Plugin Configuration
+sea-inventory must know from where it should take its inventory data.

 Open *Inventory Management/Tracking*.
 On this page, you can configure from where inventory data will be loaded.
-You can add corporations and alliances.
-If you add a corporation, it's assets in the coporation hangars and corporation contracts will be tracked.
-Tracking an alliance only tracks alliance contracts.
-With alliances, you can choose if you want to track member corporations too.
+You can track corporations and alliances.
+If you add a corporation, it's assets in the corporation hangars and corporation contracts will be considered as an item source.
+Adding an alliance only tracks alliance contracts.
+There is an option to add all corporations of an alliance as well.

-After changing the tracking settings, you might need to wait up to 2 ESI cycles until theythe changes are fully reflected.
-Besides that, the plugin is ready to be used.
+After changing the tracking settings, you might need to wait up to 2 ESI cache cycles until the changes are fully reflected.

+Finally, the plugin is ready to be used.
+Following is a brief description of the different pages and what they do.

 ## The Inventory Browser
 The inventory browser allows you to, as the name suggest, browse through all assets from the sources you configured under the tracking page.